-- Policy LU-9.6 Residential Uses.
-Minimize residential exclusive uses north of Capitola Road to protect this area as a regional retail destination. - Policy LU-9.7 Village Connections.
+- Policy LU-9.7 Village Connections.
 Provide pedestrian and bicycle improvements along Capitola Road east of 41st Avenue to strengthen connections between 41st Avenue and Capitola Village.
 Encourage uses on Capitola Road east of 41st Avenue that complement adjacent residential neighborhoods. - Policy LU-9.8 Public Spaces and Amenities.
 Encourage new development at the 41st Avenue/Capitola Road intersection to include public spaces and amenities to strengthen the intersection as a focal point and activity center for the corridor. - Policy LU-9.9 Streetscape Improvements.
 Improve the physical appearance of 41st Avenue through the installation of additional landscaping in the public right-of-way, enhanced Highway 1 interchange features, and improved bicycle and pedestrian facilities.